Lexicon

 ORIGINAL

-The baseline return per kilowatt-hour of electricity: direct conversion to Bitcoin through proof-of-work mining.
-Establishes floor (hurdle rate) that all cognitive deployments must exceed.
-If inference revenue per kWh < mining return per kWh, capacity routes to mining.
+One kilowatt-hour of electricity, converted to Bitcoin through proof-of-work mining, establishes the baseline return — the hurdle rate that all cognitive deployments must exceed.
+If inference revenue per kWh falls below mining return per kWh, capacity routes to mining.
 Prices cognitive work against irreducible thermodynamic reality.

 K